MH-Scripts/mh-vehiclekeyitem/readme.md

     TriggerClientEvent('qb-vehiclekeys:client:GiveKeyItem', id, plate)
 end
 ```

-- Although this function is not used anywhere in qb, but I'll add it in case they suddenly use it
+- Although this function below is not used anywhere in qb, but add it just in case they suddenly use it.
 ```lua
 function RemoveKeys(id, plate)
     local Player = QBCore.Functions.GetPlayer(id)